 From Meg of Fox in Forest

 Estes Park is home to some amazing mountain views, alpine adventures, and more.

 This charming mountain town is nestled just an hour outside of Denver next to Rocky Mountain National Park, one of the best national parks in the United States.

 Spend your time exploring the town’s cute shops and delicious eats or opt to spend the day in Rocky Mountain National Park.

-Set less than an hour from the state capital of Austin, the delightful town of Wimberley, Texas is well-known in the Texas Hill Country for its artistic vibe, many whimsical touches (including 30 uniquely painted boot statues spread around town), its famous natural swimming holes, and its proximity to many vineyards and distilleries.
+Set less than an hour from the state capital of Austin, the delightful town of Wimberley, Texas is well-known in the Texas Hill Country for its artistic vibe, and many whimsical touches (including 30 uniquely painted boot statues spread around town).

 Wimberley is easily combined with a trip to Austin or even San Antonio and is within close proximity of other central Texas highlights like Fredericksburg, Johnson City, and Canyon Lake.

 Friday Harbor is a picturesque US small town with a population of around 2500 located in the San Juan Islands, some of the most beautiful islands in Washington state.

 Being situated on an island, the only way to get to the town is by ferry or seaplane.